ITensor/website/docs/articles/storage.md

 to use a new storage type is to register it in the ITensor storage system.
 3. Methods for manipulating tensor storage are free functions, all overloads of a function named doTask(...).
-These methods are distinguished by their first argument, which is a lightweight type called the "task".
+These methods are distinguished by their first argument, which is a lightweight type called the "task object".
 For example, to compute the norm of a storage object, at the ITensor (interface) level one calls: